48 Bulletproof Ideas to Increase eCommerce Conversion [SlideShare]

 Make your visitors stay on your site, and find what they are looking for.
 Avoid product pages with missing information; tiny, barely-seen fonts; and hidden form labels.

 Nowadays people want quality in everything: their restaurant order, clothes, shoes, websites, etc. So give your customers an uncluttered design with a unique feeling, which will make them want to learn more about your service or product and what’s all about.
 Moreover, a better design makes a website more trustworthy.
-Looking for a designer?
-Check out UpWork or 99designs.
+Online logomaker, Logojoy, creates stunning logos for a fraction of the time and cost of a human designer.
+For a more human touch, check out UpWork or 99designs.

 No one likes to stand in long lines, likewise, no one wants to wait an unreasonable about of time for a webpage to load.
 Optimize your site to make it faster and more customer-friendly.
 Use Pingdom tool for the page speed test.

 Since we’re already speaking of customer-friendly eCommerce sites…

 When building a website, it is important to remember to keep it simple.
 Think about your customers: their needs and behaviors, or how they will most likely navigate the website, and make that pathway available.
 Remember, users like simple and uncluttered websites that let them convert with ease.
 Want to check if your website can be designed better?
 Look for an UX audit at UpWork.